hardenedlinux/embedded-iot_profile/docs/opentitan/synthesis-the-opentitan-with-yosys.md

 ibex_tracer is a module for outputting debugging and tracing information.
 It only has  input signals no output signals.
 There are a large number of non-synthesizable codes.
 Errors will occur during synthesis, so comment out the module body.

+### prim_lfsr.sv

+The prim_lfsr module has a parameter named LfsrType, which is a string.
+Located in the file prim_lfsr.sv.
+There are some string comparison codes in the code.
+These codes use type conversion.
+Sv2v translates it into a function named sv2v_cast_64.
+This function will trigger an error.
+So modify the source code and compare the strings directly.

 # Synthesize

 First, we need to create a synthetic script(build.ys) for yosys.
 The content is as follows: